Malekitsu/MM6-Nightmare-Mode/README.md

  - Fix to unique monsters in New Game+
  - Fix to Air, Spirit and Axe Master description in New Game+
  - Fixed Melody Silver in new game+
- - Fixed Crowns and Hats in new game+

 ## Patch 2.1.5 Changelog
  - Several fix to classes